So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 The riding school also has outdoor paddocks in the nearby (public) Burggarten park, where horses have the opportunity to enjoy some space and fresh air.

 It’s a matter of chance, though, whether the paddocks are in use at any particular time.
-For a long time, I never spotted a horse there, until one day this happened…
+For a long long time, I never spotted a horse there, until one day this happened…

 I also got lucky twice when horses and riders walked past me as I crossed the park.